-While the average couple will spend approximately $443 on wedding invitations, that stat does little to alleviate the wide range of prices you’re bound to see out there.
-It’s so difficult to determine how much wedding invitations cost because you can easily find one couple that spent $200 on their wedding invitations and another couple that spent well over $2,000!
+While a recent survey we did of over 1,000 couples shows that they are spending between $400-$500 on wedding invitations, that stat does little to alleviate the wide range of prices you’re bound to see out there.
+It’s so difficult to determine how much wedding invitations cost because you can easily find one couple that spent $400 on their wedding invitations and another couple that spent well over $2,000!

 With that said there are not only ranges we can look at to figure out what you can expect to pay according to various styles (like letterpress, DIY, etc.), but also a few ways you can save on your wedding invitations.
 Here’s a look at what wedding invitations will cost you using everything from a studio that will design custom and hand-made wedding invitations for you, a national stationery store, online retailers, as well as the elusive DIY wedding invitation.
 Of course keep in mind that ALL of these prices are estimates and can vary drastically based on geographical location, printing technique, etc.

-For a handy breakdown of it all, I created an infographic explaining these details below!
+For a handy breakdown of it all, I created an infographic explaining the average cost of wedding invitations, below!

-NOTE: The following prices do not include postage or save the dates.
-For postage of a 1st class, 1 oz. envelope the cost is $0.49.
-For postcards the rate is $0.34.
+WGM Says: The following prices do not include postage or save the dates.
+For postage of a 1st class, 1 oz. envelope the cost is $0.66.
+For postcards the rate is $0.51.
 Click here to see more postage rates.
-For Save-the-Dates you can expect an average cost of $150 for 100 postcard STD’s.
+For Save-the-Dates you can expect an average postage cost of $51 for 100 postcard STD’s.

 Average Cost: $700+

-While some stationery stores will of course be more higher (or lower) end than others, expect to pay $7 and up per invitation suite (invite, response card, and envelopes).
+However, you can still find a couple local stationery stores if you look.
+While some stationery stores will of course be more higher (or lower) end than others, expect to pay $10 and up per invitation suite (invite, response card, and envelopes).
 The more inserts you add the more that price will go up.
 For example, adding a reception card will typically average between $2+/each depending on the printing technique used.

 Average Cost: $400+

-While most brick-and-mortar stationery stores also have online ordering (Payprus, Paper Source), there are also several online-only invitation retailers that have risen to the top.
-Wedding Paper Divas and Minted are two of the most popular, and they offer a wide-enough range of prices to fit most every budget for what’s called “custom printing” (you pick a design you like, fill in your details, and they do the rest).
-These stores also tend to have constant promotions, offering 10-15% off in most cases.
+While most brick-and-mortar stationery stores also have online ordering (Paper Source), there are also several online-only invitation retailers that have risen to the top.
+Minted, Zola, and VistaPrint are some of the most popular, and they offer a wide-enough range of prices to fit most every budget for what’s called “custom printing” (you pick a design you like, fill in your details, and they do the rest).
+These stores also tend to have constant promotions, offering 25%-35% off in most cases.

 We also can’t forget about Etsy, which is somewhere in between an online invitation store and a bespoke designer, since so many of the now big-name designers got their start there.
 In addition to ready-made, customizable designs they also offer bespoke designs as well as digital downloads that you print yourself (more on that in our DIY section, below).

-At online stores like Wedding Paper Divas , Minted, and Etsy you can expect to pay around $3 and up for invitations (invite, response card, and envelopes), excluding any promotions or sales.
-However, sites like Vistaprint.com have a smaller selection but are extremely affordable at $1.20 and up for basic invitations…which is basically DIY prices.
+At online stores like Minted you can expect to pay around $4.50 and up for quality invitations (invite, response card, and envelopes), excluding any promotions or sales.
+However, sites like Vistaprint.com have a smaller selection but are extremely affordable at around $2 and up for an invite, RSVP card, and envelopes…which is basically DIY prices.
 More on that below!

 Average Cost: $150+